MZehren/ADTOF/docs/introduction.rst

 Introduction
 ============

-ADTOF is an effort to list existing format of drum transcriptions available online and utilize them as ADT training data by converting them to a standard MIDI file aligned to an audio file.
+ADTOF is an effort to list existing format of drum transcription available online and utilize them as ADT training data by converting them to a standard MIDI file aligned to an audio file.

 Automatic drum transcription (ADT) is the problem of automatically creating a transcription with the help of algorithms.
 Usually, softwares doing ADT need a music file as an input and produce a midi file from it.